 Anchor text was heavily abused by spammers who flooded the web with automated links as an indication of relevance and authority, and the search engine responded by identifying excessively optimized anchor text as spam.

-Today’s search marketers shouldn’t be chasing after such heavily optimized links.
+Link building for SEO shouldn’t be focused on such heavily optimized links.
 Instead, they should be using varied keywords to link to their site.
 This is more natural and doesn’t send the wrong signals.
 This is actually fairly logical even as a marketer.
 You should want your pages to rank for a wide variety of keywords, not just one single phrase.

 Now it’s time for some advice about how to approach anchor text and keywords as a modern SEO.